MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 The guest user must have a Power Apps license assigned through one of the following tenants:

 -   The tenant hosting the app being shared
 -   The home tenant of the guest user

 Also, the guest must have the same license that's required for non-guests to run an app.
-A collection of examples is available [here](/powerapps/maker/canvas-apps/share-app-guests#frequently-asked-questions).
+A collection of examples is available in this [Frequently asked questions](/powerapps/maker/canvas-apps/share-app-guests#frequently-asked-questions).

 ### Are full Power Automate capabilities included in Power Apps licenses?